anthony-mills/s3-video/readme.txt

 1. A video playing from S3 embedded into a test page
 2. Plugin menu options
 3. Drag and drop ordering of videos in a playlist
+4. Plugin settings page
+5. Inserting a video into a post via the wordpress media manager

 == Changelog ==